Eight-string bass guitar: 8-string bass guitars

-Chris Squire of Yes often tuned his Ranney 8-string bass eE-aA-aD-dG, so that notes played on the upper two courses sound as open fifths.
+Chris Squire of Yes used a Ranney 8-string bass eE-aA-aD-dG, so that notes played on the upper two courses sound as open fifths; this tuning was utilized on the album 90125.
+He also previously used an 8-string Rickenbacker bass in standard tuning on the title track of Yes' album Going for the One.
+Billy Sherwood, who took over bass duties in Yes following Squire's death, extensively uses Spector and Ibanez 8-string basses in both Yes and solo projects.

 Eight-string basses are usually fretted; however, fretless basses have infrequently been made.
 Many well-known guitar manufacturers offer eight-string basses, including Dean Guitars, ESP Guitars, Hamer Guitars, Schecter Guitars, Washburn Guitars, Rickenbacker and Hagström.
 Warmoth Guitars also offers an eight-string "conversion" intended to make a standard bass body into an eight-strung instrument.

 Often, the 8-string bass is played with a plectrum to have a better attack and to increase the 'ringing' of the higher-register strings, but is not essential.
 Funk players have used finger and slap and pop techniques with the 8-string bass (such as Victor Wooten).

 Guitarist Jimi Hendrix also played 8-string bass on tracks from his Electric Ladyland album, namely "Crosstown Traffic" and "1983...
 (A Merman I Should Turn to Be)".
-Bassists who at some time have utilised the eight-string bass include Abraham Laboriel, Mark Egan, Nick Lowe, Jeff Ament of Pearl Jam, Paulo Pinto of Sepultura, John Paul Jones of Led Zeppelin, John Entwistle of The Who, Mike Rutherford of Genesis, Greg Lake of Emerson, Lake & Palmer, Gary Shea of Alcatrazz, Bent Sæther of Motorpsycho, Thom Bone of Butt Trumpet, Lemmy of Motörhead, Yoshihiro Naruse of Casiopea, Baron Blood of Necromantia, Brandon Curtis of The Secret Machines and Tom Petersson of Cheap Trick.
+Bassists who at some time have utilised the eight-string bass include Abraham Laboriel, Mark Egan, Nick Lowe, Jeff Ament of Pearl Jam, Paulo Pinto of Sepultura, John Paul Jones of Led Zeppelin, John Entwistle of The Who, Mike Rutherford of Genesis, Greg Lake of Emerson, Lake & Palmer, Gary Shea of Alcatrazz, Bent Sæther of Motorpsycho, Thom Bone of Butt Trumpet, Dennis McGarry of It's OK! (band), Lemmy of Motörhead, Yoshihiro Naruse of Casiopea, Baron Blood of Necromantia, Brandon Curtis of The Secret Machines, Ian Hill of Judas Priest, Benjamin Orr of The Cars, and Tom Petersson of Cheap Trick.